Maxrod98/CSCE434-PA1/README.md

 # CSCE434-PA1
 Recursive Parser compiler implementation

 This program translates a Pascal like syntax into abstract stack machine code.
+For now, the program can only intepret integers and it is still working only for arithmetic operations.

 Usage: in the command line arguments include only the source file location and the abstract stack machine code will be shown in the stdout.